RESEARCH STARTER

 Occasional constipation can be safely self-treated.
 However, if it becomes a chronic problem, a physician should evaluate it.

 Increasing dietary fiber and water intake is the first treatment for chronic constipation.
 Whole grains, fruits, and vegetables add fiber to the diet.
 Fiber supplements may also be taken in the form of psyllium husks, debittered fenugreek seeds, glucomannan, and flaxseed.
-A typical dosage of fiber is 5 to 10 grams, one to three times daily, with a minimum of 16 ounces of liquid.
+Clinical guidelines recommend a total daily fiber intake of approximately 25 grams for adult women and 38 grams for adult men, depending on age and caloric intake, with a minimum of 16 ounces of liquid.
 One should start with the lower doses and work up gradually, as too much fiber at once can worsen constipation.

 Traditional Chinese herbal medicine offers numerous herbal combinations for the treatment of constipation.
 One such combination has undergone study: a combination of rhubarb and licorice called Daio-kanzo-to.
 In this two-week, double-blind, placebo-controlled trial, 132 people complaining of constipation were randomly assigned to one of three groups: placebo, low-dose Daio-kanzo-to, or high-dose Daio-kanzo-to.
 The results indicate that the higher-dose group, but not the lower-dose group, experienced statistically significant improvements in constipation compared with the placebo.